 Affordable Housing Development

-Berkshire Housing has developed 17 rental apartment complexes including the conversion of three former school buildings, two hotels, a former nursing home and a YMCA building.
+Berkshire Housing has developed 22 rental apartment complexes including the conversion of three former school buildings, two hotels, a former nursing home and a YMCA building.
 The projects have been designed to meet the needs of a broad range of residents and have involved a variety of federal, state and private financing.
-Utilizing the HUD 202 program Berkshire Housing has constructed 5 low-income elderly projects.
-The Redfield House, a supportive housing project for young mothers and Keenan House, a treatment facility and apartments for a local substance abuse agency were funded with state, federal and private funding.
-Others include the creation of 44 studio apartments on the upper floors of the Pittsfield YMCA for low-income single adults and the development of 70 congregate beds and studio apartments for homeless veterans.
+Utilizing the HUD 202 program Berkshire Housing has constructed five low-income elderly projects.
+The Redfield House, a supportive housing project for young parents and Keenan House, a treatment facility and apartments for a local substance abuse agency were funded with state, federal and private funding.
+Others include the creation of 44 studio apartments on the upper floors of the Pittsfield YMCA for low-income single adults, the development of 70 congregate beds and studio apartments for homeless veterans and in 2016, the completion of a 40 unit, net zero energy, apartment community in Williamstown.
 The organization has also developed the Pines, a 41 unit condominium where one-third of the units were reserved for first time homebuyers, a subdivision of single-family homes and the purchase of 30 HUD-foreclosed properties that were renovated and sold to first‑time homebuyers.
 Its largest project was the co-development of Kimball Farms, a 150-unit life care retirement community in Lenox.